SUMGlobal/bazel-micronaut-example/README.md

 ## Description
 This is a Kotlin project, utilizing Micronaut, has a single REST endpoint.
 Your basic `Hello Micronaut/Bazel` project.
 This is only interesting in that it does not use the standard generated Gradle build files from the Micronaut CLI, but instead utilizes
 Bazel.
-For more on the WHY behind this check out (http://sumglobal.com/2020/03/10/bazel-and-micronaut/(opens in a new tab))
+For more on the WHY behind this check out (http://sumglobal.com/2020/03/10/bazel-and-micronaut)